-This command uses find-file-in-project under the hood, so see there for more options.
+This command uses projectile or find-file-in-project under the hood, so you need one of them to be installed.

 C-c C-s (elpy-rgrep-symbol)

 Search the files in the current project for a string.
 By default, this uses the symbol at point.
 With a prefix argument, it will prompt for a regular expression to search.